santosh-narvekar/Home-Away/README.md

 **Tech Stack Used:**
 - Next Js 14 for complying with industry standards.
-- App router for routing
+- App router for routing pages
-- Next Js 14 Server Actions for API Integration.
+- Next Js 14 server actions.
+- axios for handling api integration.
 - TypeScript To handle build time Errors
 - Clerk library for Authentication
 - Shadcn for Ui